carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 To this day I'm still deeply involved with the demoscene, and I still write assembly code for the Commodore 64 and Amiga 500, making demos and attending demoparties to meet fellow demosceners.
 It's the most rewarding and enjoyable activity in the world for me.

->“The creative adult is the child who survived.” – Ursula K. Le Guin
+>"The creative adult is the child who survived." –- Ursula K. Le Guin

 ### Less is More
 The winning combination and essence of the demoscene phenomenon is limitations plus creativity.
 By having fixed and strict hardware and software limitations, everyone competes on the same terms and faces the same challenges.
 By adding creativity, you mix in individual, cultural, and unique flavors to excel and overcome limitations.
 Optimizing an assembly routine to save a couple of clock cycles or taking advantage of an undocumented hardware feature takes time and hard work, but the result is absolutely worth it.
 You are in complete control of every single thing the computer does, and you can understand and conceptualize how the computer works on the inside.